 Alternatively, there's the Samsung Galaxy Z Fold 3, which we have also fully tested.

 Samsung Galaxy Z Flip 3 Pricing and availability

 Compare Samsung Galaxy Z Flip3 plans

-You can also purchase the Samsung Galaxy Z Flip3 on a handset repayment plan from Telstra, Optus, Vodafone or Woolworths.
+You can also purchase the Samsung Galaxy Z Flip3 on a handset repayment plan from Optus.
 This will split the cost of your new phone over 12, 24 or 36 months, and you'll get a mobile plan with it too.